“Targeting peptide” discovery offers hope as new, highly effective anti-inflammatory

 Designer peptide could become effective in reducing damage caused by COVID-19 infections

-A collaboration between the University of Toronto’s Faculty of Dentistry and the National Jewish Hospital in Denver —the top-ranked respirology research hospital in the U.S. — has yielded a new discovery that could be useful to combat inflammation of all varieties and shows promise in fighting acute respiratory illnesses such as COVID-19.
+A collaboration between the University of Toronto’s Faculty of Dentistry and the National Jewish Health in Denver —the top-ranked respirology research hospital in the U.S. — has yielded a new discovery that could be useful to combat inflammation of all varieties and shows promise in fighting acute respiratory illnesses such as COVID-19.